CloudM-Migrate/documentation/Endpoint-Configuration-Guides/O365Tenant.md

 - Account Used
 - O365 Tenant ID
 - Test Acount
-- SaaS to SaaS Access
+- O365 to SaaS Access
 - The Country of the Destination

 ### Authentication Method